sparkwglebgorev/escpos-netprinter-xtd/README.md

 | ESCPOS_TIMEZONE | "America/Montreal" | Sets the timezone for all datetime formatting |

 ## Known issues
-While version 3.1.1 is no longer a beta version, it has known defects:
+While version 3.2 is ready for production, it has known defects:
 - It still uses the Flask development server, so it is unsafe for public networks.
 - While it works with simple drivers, for example the one for the MUNBYN ITPP047 printers, the [Epson utilities](https://download.epson-biz.com/modules/pos/) refuse to speak to it.